JoshDoody/fsn/salary-negotiation-guide.md

 ---
 layout: posts
-title: How to negotiate your salary without leaving anything on the table
+title: 'How to negotiate salary: 9 tips from a pro salary negotiator'
-headline: How to tactfully negotiate your salary (without leaving anything on the table)
-subhead: How to negotiate salary over email, in person, or over the phone
 description: You finally got a job offer, and you feel you should ask for more, but how?
-This guide will show you how to tactfully negotiate your job offer though email, in person, and over the phone so you don't leave anything on the table.
+These 9 tips will help you negotiate with confidence from a strong position.
 categories:
   - negotiate
 tags: